A solid foundation in business starts here.

 To succeed in today’s workplace, you need more than technical skills.

-That’s why George Mason University works directly with hiring companies to develop our undergraduate academic curriculum—so you’ll graduate with the knowledge and skills needed by companies today.
+That’s why the Costello College of Business at George Mason University works directly with hiring companies to develop our undergraduate academic curriculum—so you’ll graduate with the knowledge and skills needed by companies today.
 Our undergraduate programs are designed to foster the power of diverse intellects, experiences, and ideas to prepare you for the transformation of business.
-Learn to change, shape, influence and lead.
-Be innovative.
-Be creative.
-Be Mason Business.
+Learn here.
+Lead anywhere.

 Explore Undergraduate Programs